ASML-OSU/Pixel-to-Mesh-VAT-Model/README.md

 To reproduce the results presented in the paper, run the corresponding example scripts in the `examples/` directory.
 Each example provides the model setup and analysis workflow for a case examined in the paper.

+The current code is provided specifically to reproduce the examples presented in the paper.
+For questions about the code or its application to other cases, please contact the principal investigator, Dr. Wei Zhao, at [wzhao@okstate.edu](mailto:wzhao@okstate.edu).

 ## License
 MIT License